joelyuhas/AstroChimps/README.md

 - database_creator_generic_01.py. which saves several stock info logic to the plain text data bases.
 - program_main.py, which starts the main programs and is the primary script.
 This will kick off:
      - observer_pattern.py, which starts the observer pattern and saves stock data to the sqlite database every X seconds.
-     - Several `program` scripts, each of which run their own stock trading algorithm with different paramaters
+     - Several `program` scripts, each of which run their own stock trading algorithm with different parameters
        - Right now it runs 6 different versions of the buy-when-rise-sell-when-fall algorithm, varying in the perecent change paramater for each
        - Each program is kicked off as a subprocess
      -  At the end of the day, the `program_main.py` will kill all subprocess and send the email using the email logic.